AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 ## Debug local code

-Because of the read-only environments, you need to pull code to the local workstation from an environment or specific Git branch to perform debugging.
+Because of the read-only environments, you must pull code to the local workstation from an environment or specific Git branch to perform debugging.

 The method you choose is up to you.
 You have the following options: